Net Metering

 Will I still have an electrical bill?

-The power produced by a member-owned solar system will offset power they would otherwise purchase from Connexus Energy.
-If the system produces more power than the member consumes, Connexus Energy will provide net energy credit for excess kilowatt-hour (kWh) generation.
-Depending on the Net Metering rate schedule elected by the member in the DER Interconnection Agreement, Connexus Energy will either purchase the excess kWh generation or add roll-over kWh credits to the account.
+The power produced by a member-owned solar system will offset power they would otherwise purchase from Connexus.
+If the system produces more power than the member consumes, Connexus will provide net energy credit for excess kilowatt-hour (kWh) generation.
+Depending on the Net Metering rate schedule elected by the member in the DER Interconnection Agreement, Connexus will either purchase the excess kWh generation or add roll-over kWh credits to the account.

 Members with solar systems still have charges on their bill that offset the net energy credit, such as the cost of basic service, energy usage, net metering grid access charge, and taxes.